UC-Davis-molecular-computing/scadnano/README.md

 Many of the operations attempt to keep things consistent when modifying a design where some strands already have DNA sequences assigned, but in some cases it's not clear what to do.
 (e.g., what happens when a length-5 strand with sequence AACGT is extended to have a larger length? what DNA bases are assigned to the new offsets?)

+Each helix belongs to a *group*.
+If not specified, all helices are in the group named `"default_group"`.
+Most DNA designs, even those that have not all helices parallel, will typically have several groups of helices, where all helices in a group *are* parallel.
+The way that scadnano supports such designs is as follows.
+*groups* is a top-level field in the Design JSON, mapping a group name (a string) to a map describing the group.
+Each group has fields `grid`, `position` (itself a map with `x`, `y`, `z` fields), `pitch`, `yaw`, `roll`, and `helices_view_order`.
+If not specified, `"default_group"` is the name, with `grid="none"`, `helices_view_order` assumed to be the indices of helices in this group in increasing order, and all other values are numbers equal to 0.
+Each helix is associated to a group via field `group` in the helix description, giving the name of the group.
+All helices in a group are translated by the group's `position` and rotated in the main view by the group's `pitch` angle.
+(Although one can specify `pitch` for an individual helix, this is for the sake of compatibility with other tools, but that field of the helix is ignored by the scadnano interface.)